The techniques of field ecology; sampling strategies, design, procedures and equipment; an initiation to ecological research.

 - Schedule C

 - (i) This course is intended for third year students majoring in Ecology.
-However, other students may be admitted at the discretion of the Programme Co-ordinator. (ii) A compulsory field trip will be held prior to the beginning of the semester between 12 - 18 February 2018.
+However, other students may be admitted at the discretion of the Programme Co-ordinator. (ii) A compulsory field trip will be held prior to the beginning of the semester 10 – 16 February 2020.

 - Enrolments for this paper require departmental permission.
 View more information about departmental permission.